 For the sake of good taste, I haven’t included v-shaped ukuleles.
 These are uncomfortable and silly to look at.

-I really hope that this was a helpful and informative guide to help you understand what some of the different Ukulele brands have to offer.
+This was a helpful and informative guide to help you understand what some of the different Ukulele brands offer.
 I tried to include everything.
-From my personal favorites and recommendations to what I know is popular or reputable.
+From my favorites and recommendations to what I know is popular or reputable.